iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Nesterov Original Conception of Momentum Method.md

 ---
 ### **Intro**

 The gradient descent with momentum derived by Nesterov is a constructive approach and it has great potentials for re-interpretations, expansions and generalizations.
 We follow Nesterov's Lectures on Convex Optimizations (2nd edition), chapter 2 of his book.

-My contributions here involves extra gory mathematical details, better exposition and comments on what Nesterov ties to do.
+My contributions here involve some extra gory mathematical details for the record keeping, a better exposition and comments on what I think Nesterov tries to do.
 And finally, correctly identify the way of adding non-smoothness into Nesterov's derivations.

 #### **Def (2.2.1) | Estimating Sequences and Estimating Functions**
 > A pair of sequences $\{\phi_k(x)\}_{k = 0}^\infty$ and $\{\lambda_k\}_{\kappa = 0}^\infty$, are called the estimating sequences of the function $f(\cdot)$ if $\lambda_k \rightarrow 0$, and for any $x\in \mathbb R^n$ and $k\ge 0$ we have